scottslowe/weblog/content/post/2017-09-28-upcoming-spousetivities-events.md

 url: /2017/09/28/upcoming-spousetivities-events/
 ---

 Long-time readers/followers know that my wife, Crystal, runs a program called [Spousetivities][link-1].
 This program organizes events for spouses/partners/significant others at IT industry conferences.
 This fall is a particularly busy season for Crystal and Spousetivities, as she'll be organizing events at DockerCon EU, the fall OpenStack Summit, and AWS re:Invent!
-Here are some details on these upcoming events.
+Here are some details on these upcoming events.<!--more-->

 ## DockerCon EU 2017